canalplus/rx-player/README.md

 ## Why a new player?
 Why Rx?

 Building a streaming video player in javascript is a complex task due to the numerous interactions with the outside world it has to deal with.
-Whether they come from the user seeking at a particular moment of its movie, changing the current channel or the network congestion.
-The video player being the centerpiece of our applications, it needs to adapt very quickly to any of these inputs and stay resilient to various errors.
+Whether they come from the user providing an input, network interactions or browser capabilities.
+If you add the speed with which browsers APIs are changed and added, you end up with a really important (both in the significant and large sense) piece of software.
+The video player being the centerpiece of our applications, it needs to adapt very quickly and stay resilient to various errors.

-Many current video player implementations rely on classical object-oriented hierarchy and imperative event callbacks with shared mutable objects to manage all these asynchronous tasks and states.
-We found this approach to be the wrong abstraction to handle the complexity of a video player.
+Many current video player implementations rely mostly on classical object-oriented hierarchy and imperative event callbacks with shared mutable objects to manage all these asynchronous tasks and states.
+We found that we could profit a lot more from adding a reactive-programming approach, with most notably the help of the [RxJS library](#https://github.com/ReactiveX/rxjs).

-Rx on the contrary provides gracious interfaces and operators to compose asynchronous tasks together by representating changing states as observable stream of values.
-It also comes with a **cancelation** contract so that every asynchronous side-effect can be properly disposed when discarded by the system (this is still [a controversial issue in the JS community](https://github.com/whatwg/fetch/issues/27)).
+RxJS provides gracious interfaces and operators to compose asynchronous tasks together by representating changing states as observable stream of values.
+It also comes with a **cancelation** contract so that every asynchronous side-effect can be properly disposed when discarded by the system.
+This change of paradigm answers gracefully to most of our needs.

-This allowed us to implement some nice features quite easily.
-For instance, because in the rx-player all asynchronous tasks are encapsulated in observable data-structures, we were able to add a transparent [retry system](https://github.com/canalplus/canal-js-utils/blob/master/rx-ext.js#L73-L100) with a simple observable operator to declaratively handle any failure and replay the whole process.

-Another example is the way we abstracted our transport layer into an observable pipeline, allowing us to support different type of streaming systems with its own asynchronous specifities.
-And because Rx is message-driven, this encapsulation allows us isolate the transport I/O into a WebWorker without any effort, or add an offline support for any pipeline implementation.
+This helps us to build what we think is a _maintainable_ and _evolutive_ codebase, allowing us to adapt quickly to very active standards.

 ## Target support